earthpulse/pytorchEO/README.md

 Pytorch EO was built with production in mind from the beginning:

-- Optimize model for production
+- Optimize model for production.
-- Export models to torchscript
+- Export models to torchscript.
 <!-- - Upload models to our Models Universe
 - Use models directly through SPAI -->